OKX Review 2023: Crypto Trading Hub and Web3 Innovation

 The other 5% of funds are kept with their servers in a "hot" environment to meet the demand for withdrawals/deposits.

 It is also worth noting that, unlike many exchanges, OKX has suffered no known hacks to date.
 Looks like their security protocols are certainly up to the challenges of blocking hackers.
+For a deeper look into OKX's Security features, we have an article covering a full OKX Security Analysis.

 Given that OKX derivatives operate a leveraged trading platform, they have to have measures in place to reduce the risk posed by market movements to the trading pool.